-The FY 2020 average days to pay was higher than the target of less than 30 days due to challenges with a small number of vendors over the course of the year.
+The average days to pay was higher than the target of less than 30 days for FY 2020 and FY 2021 to date due to challenges with a small number of vendors over the course of the year.
 The Accounts Payable team is working in conjunction with the Procurement group to assist in improving vendor management and compliance.